 2. Know Your Buyer: As the saying goes, the dog was barking up the wrong tree.
 The producer does not produce documentary television.
 So the odds of getting her interested in his show were very low.

-3. Your Reputation Matters: Instead of focusing on making a good impression and possibly building a long term relationship with the producer (and other filmmakers in the audience) this guy choose to get upset and bail.
+3. Focus On Relationships: Instead of focusing on making a good impression and possibly building a long term relationship with the producer (and other filmmakers in the audience) this guy choose to get upset and bail.

 Pitching and facing filmmaker rejection is an experience shared by all of us.
 It’s part of the challenge.
 And it is part of the fun.
 Just because a prospective “buyer” rejects one opportunity, there is nothing stopping you from finding someone else who has the completely opposite perspective.